getmlcode/understanding-llm-gpt-neural-nets-from-scratch/Readme.md

 * I have intentionally `retained experimental cells`, which he used for explaining concepts and later deleted to avoid clutter, so that it easier to understand later on.
 * I have noted `important comments` made by him while explaining some concepts

-## Questions & Deep Dives with ChatGPT
+## Brainstorming with ChatGPT
 While watching the lectures, I had many doubts and concerns about various comments and concepts introduced by Andrej.
 To make better sense of them, I engaged in `deep discussion sessions with ChatGPT`, which turned out to be highly insightful and significantly improved my understanding of the lecture content

-I have shared the snapshots of those chats below as future reference for myself or anyone who may find them useful.
+I have shared the snapshots of those chats below as future reference for myself or anyone who may find them useful (visible on expanding through).

 <details>
 <summary>Why would I have low learning rate for layers close to input when gradient is already low there ?</summary>